-All the memories and photos he sent I have put into the appropriate chapters, but I then decided , as Haydn continued to supply more information, that a separate chapter of the three generations comprising his grandad, his father and himself, would be more than justified.
+All the memories and photos he sent I put into the appropriate chapters, but I then decided , as Haydn continued to supply more information, that a separate chapter of the three generations comprising his grandad, his father and himself, would be more appropriate.
 There will be some duplication as I will include information from other chapters.

 The following photograph, taken in 1947-48, shows the three generations at Blackpool ( see the tram in the background).
 Haydn, aged 11-12, is on the left with Grandad, John Edward, in the centre, and father William on the right.
 Haydn told me that he still has his grandad’s walking stick .